-Current regulations on NFTs in China prohibit storing NFTs on a public blockchain, exchanging NFTs for cryptocurrency, or selling NFTs for profit, which is does not appear to be compatible with the concept of a professional global art ownership registry.
-It also does not seem likely that China will loosen up the NFT market considering that they've strictly banned cryptocurrencies, and any lightening up on NFT regulations would allow collections of NFTs to be used as makeshift cryptocurrencies since NFTs are almost functionally identical from the perspective of speculators.
+Current regulations on NFTs in China prohibit storing NFTs on a public blockchain, exchanging NFTs for cryptocurrency, or selling NFTs for profit, which is not compatible with the concept of a professional global art ownership registry if strictly enforced.
+It does not seem likely that China will loosen up the NFT market considering that they've strictly banned cryptocurrencies, and any lightening of NFT regulations would allow collections of NFTs to be used as makeshift cryptocurrencies since NFTs are almost functionally identical from the perspective of speculators.
+Some smaller companies in the Chinese NFT industry are trying to push back against regulations, but analysts are skeptical that regulators will allow exceptions.
 Doing without China and other countries in the crypto space may be acceptable in the context of hyper competitive business, but it's at odds with some of the idealistic notions being marketed around NFTs, web3, and DAOs.
 A professional universal art registry that can't reliably include artists or collectors in China, Egypt, Iran, and other countries is a problem.